-The C&O was recruited for labor in Ireland.
+The C&O recruited for labor in Ireland.
 As American boosters would do throughout the nineteenth century when they recruited poor Europeans for labor or to buy land, they lied about the conditions in the U.S. Later, when recruiting Scandinavians to start farming lands in North Dakota, they would describe it as the second Garden of Eden.
 Well, it wasn’t quite that.
 It was the same for labor recruiters.
 Recruiting in Ireland, their posters said things such as “Meat!
 Three times a day!
 Plenty of bread! and fresh vegetables with generous portions of liquor and good wages!”

 Nope.
 They were lying.
 The work in canal building was brutal.
 Death was an everyday occurrence for these workers.
 Over 1,000 died building the Erie Canal alone.
 It would no better on other canals.

 After the Erie Canal proved successful, the nation went into a rabid, if short-lived and often poorly conceived mania for canal-building.
 One of the most important was the Chesapeake & Ohio.
 The idea here was to build a waterway that would bridge trans-Appalachia America with the east coast by connecting the Potomac with the rivers that ran into the Ohio.
 It was chartered in 1825 and work started on it in 1828.
 It was considered a big deal.
 President John Quincy Adams came out to do a ceremonial starting of the project.
 But the project was a massive failure, as many of these canals were.
-It proved enormously costly, landowners did not want to sell right-of-ways, different cities fought over where the canal should end.
+It proved enormously costly, landowners did not want to sell right-of-ways, different cities fought over where the canal should end, etc.